MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## I get an error message when I try to sign in to the PC app or [!include[pn-hololens](../includes/pn-hololens.md)] app

-The [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution package (which includes the built-in library of 3D content) needs to be installed on your Dynamics 365 account.
+The [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution package (which includes the built-in library of 3D content) needs to be installed on your [!include[pn-dyn-365](../includes/pn-dyn-365.md)] account.
 Every user must also have a license to use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] product.
 If your organization is already subscribed to [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you or your admin can easily provide access to the apps.
 For more information, [see the Setup topic](setup.md).

 ## Where is the data stored and who has access to it?

 The data is stored in Common Data Service in the tenant that you have admin privileges to.
-Please sign in to Dynamics 365 using the credentials created during the sign-up process.
+Please sign in to [!include[pn-dyn-365](../includes/pn-dyn-365.md)] using the credentials created during the sign-up process.
 For more information, [see the Setup topic](setup.md).

 ## What file formats are supported?